danielharrell/does_music_move/does_music_move.md

 music to move?
 It is this question, and the difficulty of answering it, that indicates a problem with the way we talk about the movement in music, despite its point.
+And it is this problem that I wish to discuss in my lecture tonight.
+I have divided the lecture, accordingly, into two parts.
+In the first part,
-I want to discuss this problem in my lecture tonight, and discuss it, I hope, in a way that shows its importance more generally, even for those of us with little interest in music.
+I will explain the problem in terms that make the most sense to me, of why it *is* a problem.
+And in the second part, I will explain why I take the problem to be important---even for those of us with little interest in music.

+##### Part One

 The problem, in a nutshell, is with making sense of the *space* in which music moves.
 For this